lisa-lumos/Snowflake/README.md

 # Snowflake Summary
 I am summing up Snowflake features after using it for more than a year (since Sep 2021).
-This document will be updated daily until complete.
+This document will be updated regularly until complete.

 ## 🏷  RBAC best practices
 RBAC is a journey - as the company grows, existing RBAC might need modifications.